 The Supply Chain Subcommittee of the Brewers Association Technical Committee has identified barley malt needs specific to all-malt brewers which differ from the current North American barley malt supply.
 This document identifies gaps and bridges in the current barley malt market and enumerates ideal barley malt attributes from the perspective of all-malt brewers.

-The brewing industry is evolving rapidly: as of January 2016, U.S. craft brewers consumed nearly one-third of the total malt consumed by U.S. brewers, and that proportion is growing rapidly.
+The brewing industry is evolving rapidly: as of January 2018, U.S. craft brewers consumed nearly 40% of the total malt consumed by U.S. brewers, and that proportion continues to grow.
 The North American barley malt supply chain must likewise evolve rapidly to meet the very different needs of all-malt beer brewers.

 To produce all-malt beer brands, craft brewers seek barley malts with: